 In general, the term heart disease is used in earlier stages, while heart failure is used in advanced stages.
 Cats with heart disease may simply be monitored or administered basic treatments, while cats with CHF need more aggressive treatment.

 Cats of any age or breed can suffer from CHF, but it is most common in middle-aged and senior cats.

 Diagnosing Heart Disease in Cats

 Most vets will first recommend thoracic radiographs (chest X-rays) and general lab work (blood chemistry, complete blood count, urinalysis).
 Your cat's blood pressure may also be checked.
-Based on the outcome of the testing, your vet may recommend an echocardiogram (heart ultrasound) and electrocardiogram (EKG).
+The definitive diagnosis will be obtained via an echocardiogram (heart ultrasound).
 Diagnosing heart disease may involve referral to a veterinary cardiologist.

 Heart disease in cats cannot always be prevented.
 Because some forms of heart disease are hereditary, a cat with heart disease should not be bred.
 These cats should be spayed or neutered to prevent passing on the disease to another generation.

 The best way to prevent heart failure in your cat is to take your cat to the vet at least once a year for a routine wellness exam.
+Listening to your veterinarian's guidance on cat food is also important.
 Your vet may detect a heart murmur or other sign that indicated early disease.
 The sooner your cat's heart disease is detected, the better the chance of treating it before the signs become severe.